TachyonPay/zk-tachyon-solver/README.md

 1. **Light Client Proof Generation**: When the solver completes an intent on Chain2, the relayer's light client generates a zero-knowledge proof of the transaction
 2. **zkVerify Verification**: The proof is submitted to zkVerify for verification without revealing transaction details
-3. **Settlement**: Only after successful proof verification does the relayer settle the user's funds on Chain1 (Horizen)
+3. **Settlement with Proof**: The relayer uses the `/settle-with-proof` endpoint to ensure cryptographic verification before settling funds on Chain1 (Horizen)

 ## 🚀 Key Features